 - They react negatively or with apathy to most things

-- They are talking about death or suicide
+- They often talk about death or suicide

-It almost goes without saying that you won’t have all the answers, but you can be a good listener when they attempt to discuss their issues.
+Witnessing this can be bewildering and you won’t have all the answers.
+But what you can do is be a good listener when someone attempts to discuss their issues.
 Offering words of encouragement shows your friend you are a source of support rather than one of criticism or judgment.
 Avoid telling your friends to “cheer up” or “snap out of it.”
-Many who are depressed are aware of their condition, and telling them to get over it, even with good intentions, is not helping.
+Many who are depressed are aware of their condition, and telling them to get over it, even with good intentions, is not helpful.
 They often don’t have control over how they feel during their downward turns.

-It is important to seek help from professionals for any level of depression, so if you feel your friend is at risk, encourage them to seek help and offer to accompany them, be it to a student health center or a doctor’s appointment.
-While talking through their issues with you may be helpful, it is not a substitute for treatment; depression can worsen or lead to a number of other mental illnesses if left untreated.
+It is important to seek help from professionals for any level of depression, so if you feel your friend is at risk, gently encourage them to seek help and offer to accompany them, be it to a student health center or a doctor’s appointment.
+Remember, however, that while talking through their issues with you may be helpful, it is not a substitute for treatment, and that depression can worsen or lead to a number of other mental illnesses if left untreated.

 How Do You Know if You’re Depressed?

 It’s important to understand your own susceptibility to depression.
-Knowing how you handle stress, feelings of isolation, homesickness and heartbreak may help you realize when you’re becoming depressed.
-For many who are already depressed, however, it’s difficult to look inward.
-Depression can be a cycle of dark thoughts and feeling worthless, and soul searching or self-awareness may not always be possible, but it is important that you try.
+Knowing how you handle stress, feelings of isolation, homesickness, and heartbreak may help you realize when you’re becoming depressed.
+But for many who are already depressed, it’s difficult to look inward.
+Depression can be a cycle of dark thoughts and feelings of worthlessness.
+Soul-searching and self-awareness may not always be possible when you’re depressed, but it is important that you try.